KhronosGroup/glTF/extensions/Khronos/KHR_draco_mesh_compression/README.md

 ![](figures/structure.png)

 In general, we will use the extension to point to the buffer that contains the compressed data.
-The major change is that the `accessor` in an extended `primitive` no longer point to a `bufferView`.
+The major change is that the `accessor` in an extended `primitive` no longer points to a `bufferView`.
 Instead, the `attributes` of a primitive will use the decompressed data.
 This is valid because in glTF 2.0, `bufferView` is not required in `accessor`, although if it is not present or the id is 0, it will be used with `sparse` field to act as a sparse accessor.
 In this extension, we will ignore the `bufferView` property.

 Usage of the extension must be listed in the `extensionUsed` and `extensionsRequired`.